How to handle dementia-related behavioural changes with care

-Find out how best to help locate the cause of and accommodate your loved one’s dementia-related behavioural changes with help from The Good Care Group.
+Discover the cause of a loved one’s dementia-related behavioural changes and how to support them with help from The Good Care Group.

-But, by finding out more about the causes and recommended responses, you can take steps to improve your loved one's mood and overall quality of life.
+Instead of viewing these changes as simply an unavoidable part of dementia, try to see them as signals of unmet needs or sometimes even underlying medical conditions or environmental factors.
+By discovering more about the causes of your loved one’s behavioural changes and the appropriate recommended responses, you can take steps to improve your loved one’s mood and overall quality of life.

 Let's take a look at why people with dementia are more likely to have significant behavioural changes and what you can do to alleviate distress.